abiraihan/geoshapes/docs/mergeShape.rst

 mergeSilevers
 -------------

-*Merge silever geometry (smaller in size than other geometry) with its neighbor geometry*
+*Merge silever geometry (smaller in size than average size geometry) with its neighbor geometry*

 :module: geoshapes.mergeShape.mergeSilevers